gridscale/gsclient-go/README.md

 client := gsclient.NewClient(config)
 ```

+Make sure to replace the user-UUID and API-token strings with valid credentials or variables containing valid credentials.
+It is recommended to use enviroment variables for them.

 ## Using API endpoints

 After having created a Client type, as shown above, it will be possible to interact with the API.
 An example would be the [Servers Get endpoint](https://gridscale.io/en/api-documentation/index.html#servers-get):